Sittensen murders: Organised crime rumours

-Media immediately suspected involvement of Chinese triads, heavily running headlines for two days about the murders possibly being the result of failure to pay protection money.
+Die Welt were the first newspaper to speculate about involvement of Chinese triads.
+In the 1990s, the rivalling 14K and Wo Shing Wo were reported to have extorted 90% of the 150 Chinese restaurants in nearby Hamburg.
+While no deaths occurred in relation to this, one incident led to the injury of several restaurant employees in St. Georg, though Hamburg Police emphasised shortly after the reports that no such cases were reported since 2000.
+Media nevertheless heavily focused on a potential triad connection, speculating that the killings were possibly the result of failure to pay protection money.
 Questioning of Sittensen townsfolk showed that none believed them to have any involvement with organised crime, although some speculated that the Fan couple would have resisted attempts to be intimidated.
 Later on, some claimed there were pre-existing rumours about Danny Fan's possible connection to the criminal underground.
-Stern stated that an acquaintance suspected that the Fans wanted to sell their restaurant because "the mafia" had taken one of his employees in late 2006.
+Stern stated that an acquaintance suspected that the Fans wanted to sell their restaurant because "the mafia" had taken one of his employees in late 2006; said employee was later identified as one of the perpetrators.
 One popular rumour centered around a decorative fish tank in the restaurant, as some triads in the United States used aquariums as a covert way to convey debt by the size of the tank and the number of fish.

 Two days after the murders, the identities of two Vietnamese suspects were published, after which media speculated that the murders were instead related to the Vietnamese criminal underworld, particularly cigarette smugglers and human traffickers, or even a broad non-descript "Asia-Mafia", as part of a drug rivalry, gambling debt, revenge killings, or otherwise gang-related.
 These rumours were fuelled by the fact that the employer of some of the perpetrators reportedly played poker with Danny Fan and other restaurant owners.
 Other newspapers claimed that the suspects were Chinese or Chinese Vietnamese.
 Police considered Vietnamese perpetrators a possibility and more likely than triads, stating that they investigated a connection to the Vietnamese gang war in Berlin, drawing comparisons to two 1996 mass murders of alleged cigarette smugglers, and the two initial arrestees as potential contract killers, but refused to confirm rumors of organised crime involvement.
 Die Zeit indicated that investigations were hampered by a lack of cooperation from the Chinese and Vietnamese community in Lower Saxony, Bremen, and Hamburg.
 The term "wall of silence", previously used to describe the informal code of silence amongst Vietnamese immigrants in regards to gang violence, was frequently used as a headline in local media.